 Voltzberg is cliff monolith consisting of 1.8 – 2 billion years old biotite granite.
 It has two tops divided by a fissure – one top has 245 m height above the sea level, another is 209 m high.
 Monolith rises up to 150 meters above the surroundings.
 It is some 1.1 km long in the north-south direction and up to 700 m wide in east-west direction.

 As most granite monoliths in Suriname, Voltzberg has very steep, in some places nearly vertical sides.
 Mountain is bare, only on the summit, there is sparse vegetation.

 Granite inselbergs of Suriname have formed over a long time period by the weathering process.
 At those time periods when this area was covered by tropical forest (as it is now) the granite was weathered by the vegetation.
-Forest turned the granite into loam and gravel up to several metres deep.
+Forest turned the granite into loam and gravel up to several meters deep.
 There were though more resistant areas where the soil did not form: such sectors were little affected by erosion.

 When Earth entered into glacial ages, area of present-day Suriname turned into a savannah.
-In these time periods water and wind removed the weathered rock, leaving the more resistant sections rising above the surrounding plain.
+In these time periods, water and wind removed the weathered rock, leaving the more resistant sections rising above the surrounding plain.

 As ice ages and warm periods repeated, these mountains grew higher and higher – and now we see them as impressive granite domes.